BigBotherLinux/BigBother/README.md

 ## Getting started
 **⚠️INSTALL AT YOUR OWN RISK⚠️**

+Some of the implementations have too much permissions and is considered to be insecure.

 Check the [github releases](https://github.com/BigBotherLinux/BigBother/releases) for torrent file which will include the ISO.
 Boot up the ISO, preferably in an Virtual Machine.